Arnyroid/Frenchify-NeuroTranslate/README.md

 The model is trained using a subset of the dataset.
 The training process involves optimizing for categorical cross-entropy loss.
 Training details, including accuracy and loss over epochs, can be found in the `mo` variable.

+## Parallelization during Model Training

+In this project, we have leveraged the power of parallelization using TensorFlow's `CentralStorageStrategy`.
+This strategy allows for efficient distribution of computational tasks, resulting in faster training times and improved model performance.
+By parallelizing the training process, we have significantly enhanced the scalability and training efficiency of the Bi-Directional LSTM model.

+The use of `CentralStorageStrategy` ensures that the available resources are utilized optimally, making this project suitable for large datasets and complex deep learning models.

 ## Evaluation

 The model's performance is evaluated on a test dataset.
 The accuracy of the translation can be measured by comparing predicted translations to the actual translations.